unitejs/cli/README.md

 ## Command init

+If there is already a unite.json in the outputDirectory then all of the arguments are optional.

 | Argument            | Value                                     | Used For                                         |
 |---------------------|-------------------------------------------|--------------------------------------------------|
 | --packageName       | Plain text, package.json name rules apply | Name to be used for your package                 |